OrleansContrib/OrleansTestKit/README.md

   - [Community](#community)

 ## About

+> [!NOTE]
+> You are currently viewing Orleans TestKit 4 with support for Microsoft Orleans 7.
+See Orleans TestKit 8 with support for Microsoft Orleans 8 on the [`main`](https://github.com/OrleansContrib/OrleansTestKit/tree/main) branch.

 The Orleans TestKit is a community-maintained library providing [mock objects](https://wikipedia.org/wiki/Mock_object) that facilitate unit testing grains in applications built on the [Microsoft Orleans](https://learn.microsoft.com/dotnet/orleans/) framework.
 It provides a _simulated grain activation context_, leveraging [Moq](https://github.com/moq/moq4) to generate test doubles for dependencies such as persistent state, reminders, timers, and streams.
 By simulating a grain activation context, you focus on testing the behavior of a single grain in isolation.